-The CMIA broadly defines "Medical Information" to include any "individually identifiable information" about "a patient's medical history, mental or physical condition, or treatment," in any format that is possessed by or "derived from" certain health-related entities.
-308 "Individually identifiable" is defined equally broadly, to mean that the information includes "any element of personal identifying information" that would make it possible to identify the individual.
+health-related entities.
+"Individually identifiable" is defined equally broadly, to mean that the information includes "any element of personal identifying information" that would make it possible to identify the individual.
 In addition to PII like name, address, electronic mail address, telephone number, and social security number, the statute expressly includes "other information that, alone or in combination with other publicly available information, reveals the individual's identity."
-309

-The CMIA prohibits health care providers from disclosing their patients' medical information without prior authorization, except as provided by statute.310 The latter caveat is fairly broad, however.
-The statute expressly requires disclosure in a number of situations, including when compelled by a court order, subpoena, or search warrant, or pursuant to a patient's request for inspection pursuant to California's Patient Access to Health Records statute.311 The CMIA also permits disclosure in a wide variety of circumstances, including, among other things:
+The CMIA prohibits health care providers from disclosing their patients' medical information without prior authorization, except as provided by statute.
+The latter caveat is fairly broad, however.
+The statute expressly requires disclosure in a number of situations, including when compelled by a court order, subpoena, or search warrant, or pursuant to a patient's request for inspection pursuant to California's Patient Access to Health Records statute.
+The CMIA also permits disclosure in a wide variety of circumstances, including, among other things:

-• to other health care professionals for purposes of diagnosis or treatment of the patient, including via radio transmissions in emergency situations;
+- to other health care professionals for purposes of diagnosis or treatment of the patient, including via radio transmissions in emergency situations; - to an insurer, employee benefit plan, governmental authority, or other entity responsible for paying for health care services rendered to the patient, as needed to establish responsibility for payment;